-Kinga’s small business has only been in operation since march and has already helped many people.
+The company has been operating for a short time and has already helped many people.
 Most often, Americans, Australians, British, and Germans ask for help. – I thought that Polish roots are sought by those who want to confirm their citizenship.
 That is, they have a vested interest in it.
 But that’s not true.
 More often than not, sentiment, respect for tradition, simply put: matters of the heart come into play.
 I understand this perfectly: knowing about our family past is like a foundation for a house.
 Through it we also get to know ourselves.

 Sometimes the search is inspired by a story about ancestors or a secret hidden by them.

 What exciting searches were carried out?
 What family roots uncovered?

 One of the most exciting researches I’ve conducted concerned the story of a Polish soldier from the Anders Army,” Karolina joins the conversation. – This man named Wladyslaw settled in England after the war and got married there.
 He had a granddaughter Catherine, now 25 years old.
 He told her about the war, but never mentioned his Polish family.
 This intrigued the girl.
 She felt her grandfather was hiding something.
 He claimed that the Nazis murdered his parents and he had to flee.
 He left his siblings in the country: two sisters and a brother.
 Why didn’t he ever contact them?

 After his death, his granddaughter decided to solve the mystery.